Xavi Bou: Biography

 Xavi Bou was born in Barcelona in 1979 and raised in Prat del Llobregat.

 Bou's love for nature began through walks with his grandfather to the wetlands of Delta del Llobregat.

 In 2003 he graduated in geology at the University of Barcelona and in photography at Grisart International Photography School.
 After 2003 he focused on the world of fashion and advertising, working as a lighting technician for several photographers.

 In 2009 he founded a photo retouching studio.
 Also for four years, he taught digital photography and post-production.

-In 2012 he embarked on Ornitographies.
+In 2012 he embarked on Ornithographies.

-Ornitographies
+Ornithographies

-Bou focuses on bird flights capturing the contours drawn by birds in motion, or, as he says, "to make visible the invisible".
+From beginning the project in 2015, Bou has focused on bird flights capturing the contours drawn by birds in motion, or, as he has said, "to make visible the invisible".

 Bou says that he feels like a curator looking for hidden drawings that birds make in the sky with their flights.

 Depending on the type of flight, the result could be regular patterns, like flamingoes in a V formation, or chaotic lines like swifts looking for insects in the air.

 One of the favorite birds are clouds of starlings when they do their murmuration dance, especially when this group is behind attacked by hawks, as Bou says in an Atlas Obscura article: "I am passionate about the idea of how a sculptor, the hawk, shapes the shapes of starling clouds", he says.

 With this project Bou created a multimedia project called Murmurations.
 Most of the images were made in Catalonia or in the area of the Iberian Peninsula.
 However, he also worked in Iceland and the United States.